dockwa/simple-react-validator/README.md

 #### required
 Must be present, use with other validators to require them.

-#### size:type,size
+#### size:size,type(optional)
 Must be of a particular size.
 Can be a string length, array length, or number.
-<br />*Options:* there are 3 types 'string', 'num', and 'array'.
+<br />*Options:* type is optional and defaults to `string`.
+There are 3 types 'string', 'num', and 'array'.
 String is length of string, num is size of number, array is length of array.

 #### string
 Must be of type string.